Nokodev-programming/SMLoader_LIST/README.md

 ```
 MOD ID: <Insert your mod id showned in the workshop folder)
 MOD Name: <Insert your mod's title
+MOD Reason: <Insert the reason why you want it to be added>
 MOD Description:
 <Insert your mod description.
 This gives NokoDev some understanding of what it can be used for.
 We don't want to add mods that are worthless or stupid>